 10. Harriet Quimby

 Harriet Quimby is one of the most fascinating Michigan women to earn recognition during Women’s History Month.
 Born in the small town of Arcadia, she was the first woman in the country to gain a pilot’s license.
-Unfortunately tragedy overshadowed her biggest achievement.
-In 1912, she was the first woman to fly across English Channel, but this great feat happened the day after the Titanic sank.
+Unfortunately, tragedy overshadowed her biggest achievement.
+In 1912, she was the first woman to fly across the English Channel, but this great feat happened the day after the Titanic sank.
 However, a Michigan historical marker highlighting her achievement stands near her childhood home in Arcadia Township.

 How do you plan to celebrate Women’s History Month?
 Share your personal memories of awesome Michigan women in the comments!